 Smokey’s soft fur was always a comfort to me as a child.
 I think his protective attitude for the forest trees as seen in the television advertisements, (“Only you can prevent forest fires!”) must have rubbed off on me.
 I grew into a tree lover.

 Later I went to school and grew up and married.
-Sadly, years after being stored in box in our garage I had to throw my old friend away.
-He had been in a wet box from a flood of our garage for too long when I found him.
+Sadly, years after being stored in a box in our garage I had to throw my old friend away.
+He had been in a wet box from a flood of our garage for too long before I found him.
 I was so sad to lose him but my life was busy with other adult things like my husband, son, career, and church.
 So I had to throw him away and go on with my life.

 A New Old Smokey the Bear